history-unibas/economies-of-space-database/README.md

 For our research project, the images of the register cards of the historical land registry are stored and processed on the platform Transkribus (https://readcoop.eu/transkribus/).
 Selected information from Transkribus is additionally written into the tables Transkribus_Collection, Transkribus_Document, Transkribus_Page, Transkribus_Page, and Transkribus_TextRegion respectively, for analyses.

 Entities with the prefix Geo contain geodata.

+A detailed description of all entities and attributes can be found in the [documentation](https://github.com/history-unibas/economies-of-space-database/blob/main/documentation.md) (in German).

 ### Geo_Address
 Elements contained in this entity represent the spatial location of HGB dossiers.
 Not all dossiers are included.
 This entity is generated based on a shapefile including all attributes contained therein.
 The elements of the Geo_Address table are linked as follows using geo_address.signature = stabs_dossier.stabsid.